Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 8″–12″

-Hot-dip galvanised steel
+Hot-dip galvanized steel

 Through-bolt with coach bolts; add a padlock for security